Why Choose MXBowen for Your Shortness of Breath Treatments

 - Heart palpitations (fast heart rate)

 There are many things that can contribute to difficulty breathing and it’s critical that you seek an evaluation from an experienced pulmonologist and breathing specialist to get to the bottom of your particular symptoms.
-Whether your shortness of breath just came on suddenly or it has been an ongoing problem, contact our office to schedule an appointment with Dr. Bowen as soon as possible.
+Whether your shortness of breath just came on suddenly or it has been an ongoing problem, contact our office at 212.480.4062 to schedule an appointment with Dr. Bowen as soon as possible.
+Or, you can fill out the form in our contact page to book your personalized appointment.
 We can provide effective and long-term shortness of breath treatment.